shbn/memoryGame/readme.txt

 -------------------

 1. Web server with PHP and MYSQL support.
-2. Web browser with javascript support.
+2. Web browser with JavaScript support.

 ----------------
 Package Contents